Redundant content is a business issue that costs organizations significant time, money and productivity.

 Standard instructional design approaches coupled with structured writing practices go a long way toward creating flexible, reusable learning content.
 Think of these practices as a method to create good “core” content that can simultaneously meet its original instructional/informational objectives, as well as being able to adapt to new instructional/informational contexts.

 Design principles and writing practices guide authors in a process that creates content that, for the most part, can stand on its own.
 However, even when we follow a principled approach, we can never tell where an object we create may be used in the future.
 One size doesn’t fit all situations.
 The content we create must work in its original context, but also be adapted to new contexts without compromising its original application.
-In designing for reuse, there are several approaches to achieving this goal.
+In designing training content for reuse, there are several approaches to achieving this goal.
 We will start with talking about one of those today.

 To illustrate the case, let’s take an example from one of our clients who operate multiple retail brands globally.
 Some procedures such as customer service handling are applicable across brands.
 For example, if you are tasked with creating a customer service procedure for greeting customers, you may find there is an existing procedure originally authored for another brand that has 90% of what you need and 10% of what you don’t.
 For the example, let’s say 3 of the 4 steps work, but the introductions, examples and summary don’t.
 What to do?